 What makes manuka honey different from regular honey?
 Native to New Zealand and made by bees who pollinate a specific flower, manuka honey has antibacterial, antiviral, anti-inflammatory, and antioxidant properties that are often added to uneven skin tone products.

 Basically, it’s everything you need on your face in one luscious and natural package.

-Looking for a fask mask for red sensitive skin?
+Looking for a fask mask for redness?
 Look towards oats.
 Adding a DIY oatmeal face mask to your nightly wind-down can protect, moisturize, exfoliate, and cleanse your skin.
 It may also help to:

 - Increase collagen production